zhimingwang-org/archive/source/_posts/2014-10-23-ripping-copy-protected-dvd-with-mpv.md

 comments: true
 categories:  [video, ffmpeg, mpv, mplayer, dvd, transcoding, copyright, drm]
 ---
+**_10/25/2014 update:_**

+I'm such an idiot. `vobcopy` is the real, hassel-free way to go.

+    brew install vobcopy

+Then, with the DVD mounted,

+> **vobcopy** without any options will copy the title with the most chapters into files of 2GB size into the current working directory.

+Of course there are a ton of options, but I generally hate to browse through options unless I have to, so I'm happy with calling without argument.

+---

 Yesterday I was trying to rip a music video off a newly released DVD from Japan.
 I knew very little about how DRM (in this case, CSS) actually works and how to break it.
 I tried to operate directly on the VOB file with `ffmpeg` or `mpv` but both failed with a lot of header errors — I suppose more files than the VOB are required for authentication?
 Whatever, maybe I’ll learn the details in the future, but I don’t see the need since DVD is an outdated technology anyway.

 So, can we proceed from here?
 Most certainly.
 I noticed that although `mpv` won’t let me play a single VOB, I can simply hand it the DVD mount point, and it will play the whole DVD seamlessly. **Caution:** `mpv` needs to be compiled with `libdvdnav` and `libdvdread`!
 With brew you just do